sumitg-ai/agentic-ai-langgraph-launchpad/README.md

 ### ✅ Key Takeaway (Part 3)

 Agentic systems scale better when **reasoning and execution are decoupled**.
+Note in abobe screenshots carefully how the planner reasons and decides which tool to call and Executor just blindly calls the tool decided by the planner.
+The executor never tries to decide the tool thus clearly defining its role.
+Good Agentic Design should have clear demarcation of roles and reasoning and execution should be decoupled like its shown here.

 ---